flammtaro/readme-generator/README.md

 # ReadMe Generator

 ## Description
-This is a js file that is used to simplify readme generation for projects
+This is a js file that is used to simplify ReadMe generation for projects

 ## Table of Contents
 - [Description](#Description)